laacz/advent-of-code/2024/readme.md

 Second part - generate prices and differences, use a sliding window to get 4 consecutive changes.
 Sum prices for each sequence found within buyer's secret numbers.

 Don't forget to quit after finding the first one.
 That would shave off some time debugging.

+## Day 23

+Part 2 not fun at all.
+TIL about Bron-Kerbosch algorithm.
+Not sure it was pleasant.